google/zetasql/docs/functions-and-operators.md

 -- This works because elements on both sides match.
 SELECT PARSE_TIME("%I:%M:%S", "07:30:00")

--- This doesn't work because the seconds element is in different locations.
+-- This produces an error because the seconds element is in different locations.
 SELECT PARSE_TIME("%S:%I:%M", "07:30:00")

--- This doesn't work because one of the seconds elements is missing.
+-- This produces an error because one of the seconds elements is missing.
 SELECT PARSE_TIME("%I:%M", "07:30:00")

 -- This works because %T can find all matching elements in time_string.